Sharanya-Sahyadri-ECE/samsung-riscv/README.md

-#Task 2
+# Task 2

 ## SPIKE SIMULATION
-In this task, a C program is developed and which is implemented in RISC-V cross-compiler(riscv64-unkonown-elf-gcc) with optimization flags -O1 and -Ofast.This ensures that the generated code is optimized for execution in a 64-bit RISC-V environment.The output is an object file,which can be executed on a RISC-V-based simulation or hardware platform.
+This task implements a C program in RISC-V cross-compiler(riscv64-unkonown-elf-gcc) with optimization flags -O1 and -Ofast.
+This ensures the generated code is optimized for execution in a 64-bit RISC-V environment.
+The output is an object file, which can be executed on a RISC-V-based simulation or hardware platform.
 This task demonstrates the process of cross-compiling programs for specific hardware architectures.
 Steps:
 1. Write a Simple C program.
 2. Compile the C program using RISC-V GCC/SPIKE with the optimization
 3. Generate and collect the RISC-V object dump for both -O1 and -Ofast.
 4. observe the different optimizations

-Following shows the screenshots of optimizations
+The following shows the screenshots of optimizations

 ![WhatsApp Image 2025-01-13 at 7 16 32 PM (1)](https://github.com/user-attachments/assets/93fa69f3-2350-4b97-9eef-06af1ed4b0bf)

 ![Uploading WhatsApp Image 2025-01-13 at 7.16.31 PM (1).jpeg…]()

 ![Uploading WhatsApp Image 2025-01-13 at 7.16.32 PM (2).jpeg…]()

 ![Uploading WhatsApp Image 2025-01-13 at 7.16.32 PM (2).jpeg…]()